 What Is Loss of Use Coverage?

-Loss of use coverage, also known as additional living expense or coverage D, provides reimbursement for living expenses when loss of or damage to your home by a covered peril forces you to maintain temporary residence elsewhere.
+Loss of use coverage, also known as additional living expense or Coverage D, is defined as reimbursement for living expenses when loss of or damage to your home by a covered peril forces you to maintain temporary residence elsewhere.

 For example, if your home was destroyed due to a fire and you couldn’t live there while it was being rebuilt, you’d probably need somewhere to stay for a few weeks — or even months.
 And that could add up.
 Loss of use coverage gives you peace of mind that if your home becomes uninhabitable, the cost of a place to stay won’t be coming out of your pocket.

 Are you a renter?
 Your renters insurance typically covers you for additional living expenses as well.
 Just one of the many reasons why renters insurance is worth having!

 What Expenses Are Covered by Loss of Use?

 Now you know what loss of use coverage is — but how does it work and what’s included?
 It’s important to know that there are limits to what and how much loss of use coverage will reimburse you for, but usually it’s enough to help you maintain your current standard of living.